Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Rhythm Transcription Method

-where the first factor in the right-hand side represents the performance model, the second factor represents the (non-Bayesian part of the) score model, and the last factor represents the prior distributions.
-By the Gibbs sampling method, we can draw samples from the posterior probability $P(Z,\Theta\,|\,X,\Xi)$.
-After some iterations, we obtain optimal parameters $\Theta$ that maximizes the likelihood $P(X|\Theta)=\sum_ZP(X|Z)P(Z|\Theta)$ among the sampled parameters.
-For details of the Gibbs sampling method, see Supplemental Material.
+Here, the first factor on the right-hand side represents the performance model (Sec.~\ref{sec:PerformanceModel}), the second factor represents the (non-Bayesian part of the) score model (Secs.~\ref{sec:BasicScoreModels} and \ref{sec:NoteModificationModel}), and the last factor represents the prior distributions (Sec.~\ref{sec:BayesianExtension}).
+Parameters $\Theta$ of the piece-specific score model reflecting both the piece-specific distribution of the rhythmic patterns inferred from the observation $X$ and the prior distribution, which induces the sparseness of $\Theta$, can be obtained by maximizing Eq.~(\ref{eq:CompleteGenerativeProcess}).
+Since an analytical solution to this inference problem is impossible, as is typically the case for Bayesian models with latent variables, we use the Gibbs sampling method to estimate $\Theta$ \cite{Bishop}.
+Using the Gibbs sampling method, we can draw samples from the posterior probability $P(Z,\Theta\,|\,X,\Xi)$.
+After some iterations, we obtain the optimal parameters $\Theta$ that maximizes the likelihood $P(X|\Theta)=\sum_ZP(X|Z)P(Z|\Theta)$ among the sampled parameters.
+For a simple case (the first-order metrical MM), an explicit algorithm using Gibbs sampling is presented in \ref{sec:ExplicitAlgorithm}.
+Although the algorithmic details of the Gibbs sampling method are important for the implementation of the models, they are derived by means of standard techniques and are not essential for understanding the main results of this study.
+Thus, for the other models, we present those details with the explicit formulations of the integrated models in the Supplemental Material.